SneakyBrian/AntiScrape/README.md

 ## Development Status ##

-This software is currently in active development, and so **not recommended** for production environments at present.
+This software is currently in development, and so **not recommended** for production environments at present.

 ## Live Demo ##